hack3rs.ca network-security

 ethical-use-and-defense-scope

-Deploy Zeek where you have authorization to monitor traffic and where privacy requirements are understood.
-Even metadata and protocol logs can reveal user behavior, internal services, and sensitive operational details.
+Deploy Zeek where you are authorized to monitor traffic and where privacy requirements are clearly understood.
+Protocol metadata and connection logs can reveal user behavior, internal service relationships, and sensitive operational details — even without payload content.

-Use Zeek for defensive visibility, incident response, and operational understanding.
-Do not use it to covertly monitor people or networks outside your defined security and compliance scope.
+Use Zeek for defensive visibility, incident response, and understanding normal network behavior.
+Do not use it to covertly monitor people or networks outside your documented security and compliance scope.

-Define retention, access controls, and acceptable use policies for Zeek logs.
-Telemetry is powerful and should be treated as sensitive security data with role-based access and auditability.
+Define retention periods, access controls, and acceptable use policies for Zeek logs before you start collecting.
+Treat telemetry as sensitive security data with role-based access and an audit trail.

 tool-history-origin-and-purpose